Italy in the Eurovision Song Contest 2013

-Italy participated in the Eurovision Song Contest 2013.
-The Italian entry was selected through an internal selection with the artist being selected by a special committee from the participants of the Sanremo Music Festival 2013 and the song selection being carried out by the artist.
-Marco Mengoni represented Italy with the song "L'essenziale", which placed 7th and scored 126 points in the final.
+Italy was represented at the Eurovision Song Contest 2013 with the song "L'essenziale", written by Marco Mengoni, Roberto Casalino, and Francesco De Benedettis, and performed by Mengoni himself.
+The Italian participating broadcaster, Radiotelevisione italiana (RAI), internally selected its entry for the contest.
+The artist was selected by a special committee from the participants of the Sanremo Music Festival 2013 and the song was selected by the artist.
+The entry placed 7th and scored 126 points in the final.